 Reference guides can be extremely helpful for patients with urological issues to understand how to catheterize and sanitize.
+Follow this guideline for self catheterization for males to learn more.
 (Note: When using a coudé catheter, the curved tip must be facing upward, toward your navel.)

 - Wash your hands and your penis with warm, soapy water or a moist towelette.

 - Lubricate the tip of the catheter.
 Place the opposite end of the catheter in the toilet or basin.
 (For a coudé, lubricate the first few inches of the catheter.
 If using a hydrophilic catheter, please consult the manufacturer information for lubrication instructions.)

 - Hold the tip of your penis at a 45° angle from your stomach.
 Slowly insert the catheter into your urethra.
 If it is hard to insert, relax.
 (For a coudé, hold the tip of penis at a 90° angle and insert the catheter with the curved tip facing upward, toward your navel.
 Some catheters have a guide stripe or dot; make sure this mark is facing up while inserting.)
 If you feel a sharp pain, remove the catheter and try again.
 When urine begins to flow, stop inserting the catheter and lower your penis.